useada/hello-esy/README.md

 > NOTE: Make sure `esy --version` returns at least `0.5.8` for this project to build.

+You need PEsy too.

+    % npm install -g pesy

+This installs a prebuilt binary on your system.
+For checksum verification - refer these steps
+> Note: The new native rewrite of pesy has been published to npm install -g pesy@next and is undergoing alpha/beta testing.

-Then run the `esy` command from this project root to install and build depenencies.
+Then run the `esy install` command from this project root to install and build depenencies.

-    % esy
+    % esy install

 Now you can run your editor within the environment (which also includes merlin):